 Guinea Carol has more than earned her place her on our Appalachian homestead – and a trip out of the county to get her some friends.

-Photo: The guineas often hung out with the ducks, which suited me just fine.
 The ducks cannot protect themselves as much as the chickens and roosters because they a domesticated and cannot fly and do not have feet they can use as weapons.

 If you have never raised guineas, you must be warned right now they are FRAGILE little things.
 Baby guineas are called keets, They are not only smaller than baby chicks, but grow a whole lot more slowly.
 They drown easily and sometimes accidentally kill each other in their nightly “cuddle puddles” or at least that is what we call them.